matteoxpo/T03D03/README.md

     Don't rush it.
 It will open in due course, one step after another.

 ***== Quest 4 received.
 Create an src/max.c program that receives two integers and displays the highest of them on the screen.
 Add a check for the input data so the program only receives numbers — in case of an error, output n/a.
 Organize the search for the maximum value as a separate function.
-Only source files with code and data files (if necessary) should be pushed to git (to the src directory, develop branch, this will no longer be recalled in the future...) ==***
+Only source files with code and data files (if necessary) should be pushed to git (to the src directory, develop branch, this will no longer be recalled in the future...)
+Only the `<stdio.h>` library can be included. ==***

 | Input | Output |
 | ------ | ------ |